chaoss/grimoirelab-graal/README.md

 edges and nodes, thus easing the bridging with front-end technologies for graph visualizations.
 It combines [PyReverse](https://pypi.org/project/pyreverse/) and [NetworkX](https://networkx.github.io/).
 - **CoQua** retrieves code quality insights, such as checks about line-code’s length, well-formed variable names, unused imported modules and code clones.
-It uses [PyLint](https://www.pylint.org/).
+It uses [PyLint](https://www.pylint.org/) and [Flake8](http://flake8.pycqa.org/en/latest/index.html).
 - **CoVuln** scans the code to identify security vulnerabilities such as potential SQL and Shell injections, hard-coded passwords and weak cryptographic key size.
 It relies on [Bandit](https://github.com/PyCQA/bandit).
 - **CoLic** scans the code to extract license information.
 It currently supports [Nomos](https://github.com/fossology/fossology/tree/master/src/nomos) and [ScanCode](https://github.com/nexB/scancode-toolkit).
 They can be